Smriti Khanna’s Mehndi: Smriti & Gautam Dance Their Heart Out; Radhika Madan & Others Attend! (PICS)

 Smriti With Radhika, Tanya & Others

 Apart from Radhika, Saat Nibhana Saathiya actress, Tanya Sharma and close friends were also present at Smriti's mehndi ceremony.
-They all were seen dancing with the to-be-bride
+They all were seen dancing with the bride-to-be.

 Tanya Sharma